icopy-site/awesome/docs/awesome/awesome-mac.md

 * [gfxCardStatus](https://gfx.io/) - Unobtrusive menu bar app for OS X that allows MacBook Pro users to see which apps are affecting their battery life by using the more power-hungry graphics. ![Freeware][Freeware Icon]
 * [Gray](https://github.com/zenangst/Gray) - Pick between the light appearance and the dark appearance on a per-app basis with the click of a button. ![Freeware][Freeware Icon] [![Open-Source Software][OSS Icon]](https://github.com/zenangst/Gray)
 * [HTML5 Player](http://zythum.sinaapp.com/youkuhtml5playerbookmark/) - HTML 5 video player.
 Keep your Mac from "burning".
-* [InsomniaX](https://www.macupdate.com/app/mac/22211/insomniax) - Disable either lid and/or idle sleep (so you can play music with your lid closed, for example).
 * [iStat Menus](https://bjango.com/mac/istatmenus/) - Advanced Mac system monitor on the menubar.
 * [iStats](https://github.com/Chris911/iStats) - Command-line tool that allows you to easily grab the CPU temperature, fan speeds and battery information on OSX. [![Open-Source Software][OSS Icon] ![Freeware][Freeware Icon]](https://github.com/Chris911/iStats)
 * [Juice](https://github.com/brianmichel/Juice) - Make your battery information a bit more interesting. [![Open-Source Software][OSS Icon]](https://github.com/brianmichel/Juice) ![Freeware][Freeware Icon]